jpdoyle/scromble/README.md

 On my machine I'm seeing encryption and decryption speeds of 150-180MB/s (default `sse2` backend) and 200-240MB/s (`avx2` backend) when measured through `iotop` -- although, decryption will require reading the whole file twice.
+With `RUSTFLAGS="-Ctarget-cpu=native"`, I observed ~300-330MB/s.
 It can probably be made faster, either through simple optimizations or by multithreading it.

 Is this reliable?